-Legislative Action (January – March)
+Legislative Action (January – March)skip breadcrumbs

 Typically by mid-January – or, following a gubernatorial election year, by February 1 – the Governor submits his Executive Budget to the Legislature, along with the related appropriation, revenue, and budget bills.
 The State’s five-year Financial Plan, Five-Year Capital Program and Financing Plan, and financial information supporting the Executive Budget are also submitted with the Executive Budget.
 The Executive Budget documents are available here.